josh-aaron/adserver/README.md

 - Only one publisher network (e.g., BobsAwesomeCatVideos.com is our only ad space publisher).
 Therefore, when any ad request is received, we only filter by targetDma and by if campaign is active
 - DMA code/id will be hardcoded into ad request
 - Ad and Creative data will live in the Campaign table.
-This is for ease of testing and updating using the exposed Campaign API endpoints.
-Testers can add/modify campaigns and see those changes reflected in the VAST response.
+This is for ease of testing and updating the exposed Campaign API endpoints - i.e., testers can add/modify campaigns and see those changes reflected in the VAST response.
     - All other VAST data will be hardcoded.
     - The VAST response returned will only contain nodes outlined in the VAST 3.0 Inline Linear Example (https://github.com/InteractiveAdvertisingBureau/VAST_Samples/blob/master/VAST%203.0%20Samples/Inline_Linear_Tag-test.xml)
     - Excludes certain optional nodes (e.g., Wrapper, Non-Linear, Companion).
-- If DMA in request does not match any active campaign target DMA, no ad will return
+- If DMA in request does not match any active campaign target DMA, we will return an empty VAST
-- A campaign will only have one DMA,
+- A campaign will only have one DMA
 - Only one ad/creative will be returned in the VAST response and all creatives will have a duration of 15 seconds
 - IP address from HTTP request will be used to identify "unique users" for rate limitng